Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Topological Data Analysis Background

 \subsection{Hypothesis Tests for Persistent Homology}

 One can consider a hypothesis test that compares the topological features of data using persistence diagrams.
 However, it is difficult to define probability distributions on the space of persistence diagrams because the space is infinite in dimension and has complicated geometry \citep{Robinson2017}.
-As a result, the hypothesis test methods for persistent homology have been studied in two ways: using permutations and represented persistence diagrams.
+As a result, the hypothesis test methods for persistent homology have been studied in two ways: 1) using permutation tests and 2) using statistical properties of represented persistence diagrams.